-- Dispose of your waste responsibly at dump stations, otherwise you’ll be fined for illegal dumping.
+- Dispose of your waste at dump stations, otherwise you’ll be fined for illegal dumping.

 - Lock up your campervan when you’re not with it.

-- Ensure doors, windows and hatches are closed so that animals aren’t attracted to your food supply.
+- Ensure doors are closed so that animals aren’t attracted to your food supply.

-- Inside the campervan, close everything that can be closed and secure cupboards and drawers before driving.
+- Inside the campervan, close everything that can be closed and secure cupboards and drawers.